james-zafar/Static-Analysis-of-Smart-Contracts/README.md

 # Static Analysis of Smart Contracts Dissertaion Project

-Run decompiler by running Decoder.java
+To run the system run Run.java

-Provide bytecode and address in Decoder.java using the variables "bytecode" and "address" respectively.
+Provide bytecode and address by using the variables "bytecode" and "address" respectively in Decode.java.